jericho1050/Aestheitos/README.md

 # VITE_API_URL = 'http://127.0.0.1:8000/' # please use this for testing as localhost cause some CORS error
 ```

-8.install the necessary dependencies for this React Vite app
+8. install the necessary dependencies for this React Vite app

 ```npm
 frontend % npm install --legacy-peer-deps
 ```

-9.Then you can run the vite local dev server
+9. Then you can run the vite local dev server

 ```npm
 frontend % npm run dev